section-engineering-education/engineering-education/content/articles/socket-programming-in-java/index.md

 > Ports between 0 and 1023 are mainly used for administrative purpose (e.g.,  21 for FTP, 23 for Telnet, 25 for email, and 80 for HTTP).
 In our program, we'll be using port number `5000`.

 ### Creating a socket connection
-In Java, we create a socket connection using the following steps:
+In Java, we create a socket connection by doing the following steps:

-The Server constructs a `ServerSocket` object to specify the port number on which our conversation will occur.
+The server constructs a `ServerSocket` object to specify the port number on which our conversation will occur.
 Exception handling methods are in use whenever an I/O error occurs.

 The `accept()` method is called by the server to validate an incoming request to the socket.